Save Me (BTS song)

 "Save Me" (stylized as "Save ME") is a song by South Korean boy group BTS from their compilation album The Most Beautiful Moment In Life: Young Forever (2016).
-The original Korean version was released by Big Hit on May 2, 2016, in South Korea.
-The Japanese single version was released on September 7, 2016, on their album Youth, under Universal Music Japan and Virgin Music-Def Jam Recordings.
+The original Korean version was released by Big Hit Entertainment on May 2, 2016, and the Japanese version was released on September 7, 2016, on their album Youth, under Universal Music Japan and Virgin Music-Def Jam Recordings.
 The song is widely considered as one of the group’s signature songs.

 Music and lyrics

 "Save Me" is a tropical house and electropop track.
 NMEs Rhian Daly described it as "deceptively bright and bouncy – an aural carnival that masks the pleas for help in the lyrics."
 The song opens with energetic synth sound that sonically develops towards tropical house sound.
 The song contains a speedy rhythm and a "frenetic" chorus.
 Billboard described it as "powerfully subtle".
 Lyrically, it deals with the theme of salvation.
 The song was written by Pdogg, Ray Michael Djan Jr, Ashton Foster, Samantha Harper, RM, Suga, and J-Hope with Pdogg serving as the primary producer.
 Musically, it is in the key of D♭ major and is 140 beats per minute.